cincanproject/tools/clamav/README.md

 ## Maintaining

-Image is based on Alpine Linux.
+Image is based on Alpine Linux in attempt to minimize its size.

 ClamAV is built from the source, and it is using aports configuration as [upstream.](https://github.com/alpinelinux/aports/tree/master/main/clamav)